shalinisivakumar111/SkillBridge-AI/README.md

 Geocoding depends on external location services.
 Job freshness is not guaranteed for every record.
 The current application is not a production recruitment platform.
-Matching results require further quantitative evaluation.
+The matching system requires further quantitative evaluation.
 These limitations are expected areas for future improvement.
 🔬 Evaluation Opportunities
 Future versions can evaluate the matching system using metrics such as: